rudijs/saltstack-elk-formula/README.md

 - `sudo salt '*' state.highstate`
 - All done, now open a browser to the Kibana UI
 - [http://192.168.50.11:5601](http://192.168.50.11:5601)
+- Filebeat agent log data should already in ready for viewing
-- Send some test log entries...
+- Send some manual test log entries...
 - `vagrant ssh minion1`
 - `echo 101 >> /tmp/test.log`
 - Message "101" should appear in Kibana (refresh or use auto-refresh).